dino-rodriguez/optibnb/preprocessing/cleaning.md

 #### Trimming Neighborhood Entries
-<p>When we explored our data we saw that geography was very important to pricing, especially on Manhattan.
+When we explored our data we saw that geography was very important to pricing, especially on Manhattan.
 The `neighbourhood_cleansed` feature could therefore be important.
-Looking at the distribution below we notice it is heavily left-skewed.</p>
+Looking at the distribution below we notice it is heavily left-skewed.

 ```python